gdmarmerola/gdmarmerola.github.io/about.md

 I hold a special interest about some specific topics:

 1. **Reinforcement learning and bayesian inference:** particurlarly, I'm interested in the exploration-exploitation dilemma, and how to solve it with (bayesian) models that capture uncertainty.
-I've devoted a lot of time to the study of bandit problems, and how to use them as frameworks to fundamental problems in industry (pricing, resource allocation, model criticism, and others).
+I've devoted a lot of time to the study of bandit problems, and how to use them as frameworks to fundamental problems in industry (pricing, resource allocation, recommendation, and others).

 2. **Dimensionality reduction and clustering:** how can we visualize and interpret structure in our data, aiming to explain it to business stakeholders?
 Can we do better than simple K-Means clustering and PCA?
 What similarity measures, algorithms and representations would make this possible?